ibm-cloud-architecture/refarch-kc/docs/demo/readme.md

 ![kc-home](kc-home.png)

-This page presents the process and some tiles that can be used to simulate the progression within the business process.
-The grey shadowed tiles are not actives.
+This page presents the simple version of the business process and the user interface tiles that can be used to simulate the progression within this business process.
+The grey shadowed tiles have not implemented logic.

 From the `Initiate Orders - Manufacturer` we can have the manufacturer creating a new fresh product order to ship over sea.

-To represent different manufacturer the first select box is used to support different scenarios in the future.
-GoodManufacturer can be used.
+To represent different manufacturers the first select box is used to support different scenarios in the future.
+'GoodManuf' should be used.

 ![](kc-manuf-select.png)

-Then a list of existing orders may be displayed.
+Once the manufacturer is selected a list of existing orders may be displayed.
 You can add order with the UI, but you can also use a script in the order command microservice project: https://github.com/ibm-cloud-architecture/refarch-kc-order-ms/blob/master/order-command-ms/scripts/createOrder.sh

-Here is an example to add an order to get a voyage from Oakland to Shanghai:
+Below is an example of how to use the createOrder script to add a 'GoodManuf's' order to book a voyage from Oakland to Shanghai for a fresh product:
 ```
-./createOrder.sh localhost:10080 ./orderOacklandToChinaCreateonso
+./createOrder.sh localhost:10080 ./orderOacklandToChinaCreate.json

 ```

 ![](kc-orders.png)

 > There is a lot happening here.
-The Angular is getting orders using the [orders.service.ts](https://github.com/ibm-cloud-architecture/refarch-kc-ui/blob/master/ui/src/app/features/orders/orders.service.ts) service from the BFF at the address: `http://localhost:3010/api/orders`.
+The Angular is getting orders using the [orders.service.ts](https://github.com/ibm-cloud-architecture/refarch-kc-ui/blob/master/ui/src/app/features/orders/orders.service.ts) service within the BFF component at the address: `http://localhost:3010/api/orders`.
 The BFF is calling the [Order Query Microservice](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms/tree/master/order-query-ms) via a javascript client code: [getOrders(manuf) function.](https://github.com/ibm-cloud-architecture/refarch-kc-ui/blob/4b9d7d1241eaeeaee7fc01247a35b696f0b6d5b2/server/routes/OrderClient.ts#L12-L25).
 The Order Query microservice URL is defined in environment variable or defaulted in the config file.
 It is mapped to the deployed Order service. (e.g. http://ordercmd:9080/orders)

-Selecting one order using the `Arrow` icon open the details of the order:
+Selecting one order using the `Arrow` icon, allow the user to view the order details:

 ![](kc-order.png)